-Types of housing in Santiago
+Types of accommodation in Santiago

 Most of the accommodation in Santiago comes in the form of 'piezas' or apartments.
-It is also possible to find houses for rent, especially in the more expensive areas of the city.
+It's also possible to find houses for rent, and some expats prefer those in gated complexes, especially in the more expensive areas of the city.

-Some popular areas in Santiago are Ñuñoa and the tree-lined Providencia.

-Las Condes is a relatively wealthy area and has a significant expat population.
-Those looking for something a bit friendlier on the wallet but still a good neighbourhood may find La Reina to be a good fit.
+Some popular areas in Santiago include Ñuñoa, tree-lined Providencia, and Las Condes which is a relatively wealthy area with a significant expat population.
+Those looking for something a bit gentler on the wallet but still a good neighbourhood may find La Reina to be a good fit.

 Finding accommodation in Santiago

-If this doesn't pan out, there are also a number of rental agencies that specifically cater to the expat community.
+If this doesn't pan out, there are also a number of rental agencies and relocation companies that specifically cater to the expat community.
 These service providers make finding accommodation much simpler but far more costly.
 The good news is that the final fee for the agent will typically be split between the tenant and landlord.

-Renting property in Santiago
+Renting accommodation in Santiago

-Rental agreements in Santiago are generally for a 12-month period.
-Shorter terms are easily negotiated, though usually at a higher price.
+Rental agreements in Santiago are generally for a 12-month period, but shorter terms can be negotiated, though usually at a higher price.

 Depending on the landlord, expats may be required to have a Chilean guarantor in order to secure a rental contract.
-In most cases, an expat's employer will act as guarantor but this is not always possible.
+In most cases, an expat's employer will act as guarantor, but this is not always possible.
 In instances where a guarantor is required but expats are unable to find one, they can negotiate to pay a larger security deposit.

-In either case, expats should be sure to get a full and detailed inventory taken of the apartment and its contents, as they will be liable for any damage beyond normal wear and tear.
+Expats should be sure to get a full and detailed inventory taken of the apartment and its contents, as they will be liable for any damage beyond normal wear and tear.